Things to think about when choosing your workplace lighting

 With fluorescent lights, LED lights, daylight equivalent lights, external lights, linear lights, square lights, round lights and then you throw energy efficient lights into the mix and you’re down a whole new rabbit hole.

-This article attempts to clear up the complexities of task lighting and choosing the right one for your workplace.
+This article attempts to clear up the complexities of task lighting, explaining lux vs lumens, and the importance of good lighting in the workplace.

 Terms such as Kelvin, Temperature Scale, Colour Rendering Index, Lumen, Watts and Lux can get us very quickly confused so what do they all mean?